 BACKGROUND: The former 86-acre municipal landfill is in the Cramer Hill neighborhood of Camden, at the intersection of Harrison Avenue and East State Street where the Cooper River flows into the Delaware River.
 The landfill operated from approximately 1952 to 1971, but it was never capped or officially closed which left the site subject to unauthorized dumping in subsequent years.
 In 2006 The Salvation Army applied $59 million it received from the estate of Ray and Joan Kroc to construct the Kroc Community Center on 24 acres of the landfill.
 The Kroc Community Center opened in 2014 and serves over 8,000 residents.
 The NJDEP provided $22 million of Hazardous Discharge Site Remediation Fund and another $4 million in public funds during 2006-2014 to remediate the landfill.
 ONRR has allocated another $47 million in natural resource damage settlement monies to transform the remaining 62 acres of the landfill into the Cramer Hill Waterfront Park.
 Please refer to the “Schedule” section below for information on the bidding milestones and construction schedule.

-PROJECT SUMMARY: Managed by the ONRR, the 62-acre project has 4 main components: shoreline protection, landfill closure, habitat restoration, and park construction.
+PROJECT SUMMARY: Managed by the ONRR, the 62-acre project has 4 main components: shoreline protection, landfill closure, natural resource restoration, and park construction.

-The shoreline protection involves regrading and stabilizing over 3,000 feet of shoreline on the Delaware River where municipal solid waste (MSW) and contaminated soil including pesticides and PCBs are exposed on the surface of the unstable, steep slopes in this area of the landfill.
+The shoreline protection involves regrading and stabilizing over 3,000 feet of shoreline on the Delaware River where municipal solid waste and soil contamination including pesticides and PCBs are exposed on the surface of the unstable, steep slopes in this area of the landfill.

 The landfill closure involves excavating and redistributing about 375,000 cubic yards of solid waste and soil onto the center of the landfill, installing a passive gas venting system, and constructing a 2-foot thick semi-permeable cap of clean fill material and vegetation.